sampsyo/home/_drafts/fpga.md

 [coram]: http://users.ece.cmu.edu/~echung/coram-distrib.pdf

-As accelerators, FPGAs are hampered by an unintelligible programming interface that is a consequence of vendor lock-in.
-This lock-in is due to the lack of abstraction that FPGAs present.
+As accelerators, FPGAs are hampered by an unintelligible programming interface that is a consequence of vendor lock-in due to a paucity of abstraction.
 To paper over the interface's complexity, the two [major][xilinx] [vendors][altera] sell proprietary software stacks that are infeasible to replace.
 No one seems happy with these tools, but the duopoly means we're stuck with them.
 Even more modern languages such as [Chisel][] and [Bluespec][] have to emit compatible [HDLs][hdl] on the backend and inherit the proprietary toolchains' warts.

 [hdl]: http://en.wikipedia.org/wiki/Hardware_description_language
 [Chisel]: https://chisel.eecs.berkeley.edu/